nnishadcmu/Portfolio/README.md

 I am fluent in 3 languages and enjoy different cultural experiences.
 When I am not studying or working, I can be found exploring different parts of the city, country or the world.

 # What I hope to learn
-I hope to learn how to simplify a lot of data and to effectively represent them.
+I hope to learn to simplify a lot of data and to effectively represent them.

 # Data Visualization Critique #1
 https://datawrapper.dwcdn.net/rmqtI/2/